TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ## What's new ?

 Now that I've set the record straight, let's actually start with part 2.
-After wrestling with the prototype implementation, it's now time to clean up the move beyond the spaghetti.
+After wrestling with the implementation, it's now time to clean up the move beyond the code spaghetti.
 This round of changes is all about making the design more robust, modular, and rack-friendly.
 In short: less "prototype held together with hopes and prayers" more "something I can actually trust".

 When I did my last PCB order I snuck in a devboard for the [DIX9211](https://www.ti.com/lit/ds/symlink/dix9211.pdf), a `216-kHz Digital Audio Interface Transceiver`.
 This chip is similar to the AK4114 that's being used for almost every Ultranet product I've seen so far.
-It's being used to replace the PLL1707 👋.
-This chip was responsible for generating the 24.576MHz system clock that the FPGA used to decode and generate the AES3 data streams.
-I'll talk about it later but this has been replaced by the DIX9211, which can output a buffered clock from its crystal!
-In fact, the receiver entierly run on the I2S clocks (which means I support both 48k and 44.1k 🤯), only the transmitter needs a separate clock!
+It's being partly used to replace the PLL1707 👋, it was responsible for generating the 24.576 MHz system clock that the FPGA used to decode and generate the AES3 data streams. <br>
+I'll talk about it later but this chip also replaces the AES3 receiver inside the FPGA, which simplifies a bunch of things.

 Also new are new modular DAC and ADC boards with proper analog frontends.
 This ensures flexibility, upgradability and reparability within the system.
 Imagine haveing to rebuild the whole board because someone blew-up an input 🤦